Hermann-web/file-converter/openconv-python/README.md

 ## Contribution

-Contributions to the `file_conv_scripts` package are welcome!
+Contributions to the `openconv-python` package are welcome!
 Feel free to submit bug reports, feature requests, or pull requests via the GitHub repository.
 Additionally, consider extending the functionality by adding support for additional file formats or improving existing converter classes.